 (d) Plat lands and subdivisions thereof.

 (e) Establish known locations of Latitude and Longitude, or coordinate position based on an established projection, upon the natural or manmade features on the surface of the earth.

-f) place control monuments, that have both horizontal and vertical information, to be used for the creation and construction of a Digital Terrain Model (DTM).
+(f) place control monuments, that have both horizontal and vertical information, to be used for the creation and construction of a Digital Terrain Model (DTM).

 (g) Preparation of the written descriptions of real property to be used for the conveyance of and adjudication of real property.

 (h) the development of Geographic Information System (GIS)-based parcel or cadastral mapping used for the authoritative boundary definition purposes wherein land title or development rights for individual parcels are or may be affected.